yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/17-oauth/FACILITATOR.md

 - First, it gives you a chance to explain each part of this long process step by step, and see things build up.
 - Second, because this process is such a pain, it gives YOU a chance to either force error conditions (to have some teaching moments) or recover from unforseen issues that come up in the process

+The "golden" implementation of this implementation ends with an "oauth.js" file in the auth/lib folder, which does an import of a provider implmentation in the "providers" folder.
+We do "Google" in class as a live demo.
+For lab, the students will be implementing other providers with their partner.
+We want them to create a new "provider" implementation in that providers folder as well as to figure out the best way to dynamically pull in and use the correct implementation/provider based on either a configuration setting or even from a queue or hint from the web request (like the user chose to login with facebook vs google).
+This will be a challenge for them, but really ramps up their ability to think wide and write dynamic/responsive code.

 ## What changed from yesterday?
 In the last class, we introduced the students to BASIC Authentication, which is a simple username/password combination.
 Our server would validate a hashed password, create a token, and send that out as both a cookie and plain text.